 The Company also entered into agreements for share options that are part of a long-term incentive program.
 They would entitle employees to acquire shares of the Company in 2026 if the Company's net asset value on 31 December 2025 is above EUR 15.0552 per share.
-The value of the share options would be determined on the basis of the value of the net assets at 31 December 2025 and the number of shares would be recalculated with a purchase price of EUR 1 per share, while keeping the total value of the options granted the same.
+The value of the share options would be determined on the basis of the value of the net assets per share at 31 December 2025 and the number of shares would be recalculated with a purchase price of EUR 1 per share, while keeping the total value of the options granted the same.
 Initial not recalculated quantity is of 840 thousand units.
-In the tables below are used forecasted recalculated quantity of share option with exercise price of EUR 1.
+In the tables below are used forecasted recalculated quantity of share option with exercise price of EUR 1, determined by estimating of net asset value per share at 31 December 2025.